 The moment is here!
 You are about to learn why reusable stainless steel mesh pour over coffee makers are the best pour over coffee maker.
 What we love most about a stainless steel pour over is that it is sturdy, dishwasher safe, environmentally friendly and gives you a smooth, rich and flavourful cup of coffee every time!

 All of our carafes are made with borosilicate glass.
 These special glass carafes are resistant to thermal shock, it is also microwave and dishwasher safe.
-These pour over coffee makers are also great for making bigger batches- and with the heat resistant glass you cannot go wrong.
+Compared to other coffee makers, like the French press, these pour over coffee makers are also great for making bigger batches- and with the heat resistant glass you cannot go wrong.

 What Else Do I Need to Know?

 Besides finding the perfect filter, you will also need the right grind and a gooseneck kettle.
 A key element to making the perfect pour over is to make sure you are using the right size grind.
 When using a paper coffee filter, your grind should be a medium-fine grind.